SheetJS/docs.sheetjs.com/docz/docs/03-demos/20-content.md

 The project will be configured and modules will be installed.

-2) Install the SheetJS library and start the dev server:
+2) Install the SheetJS library and start the server:

 ```bash
 cd SheetJSNuxt